 THERE IS A REAL THREAT TO OUR WATER!
-NOW IS THE TIME TO HELP PREVENT URANIUM MINING FROM HAPPENING IN THE BLACK HILLS!
+NOW IS THE TIME TO HELP PREVENT TOXIC MINING FROM HAPPENING IN THE BLACK HILLS REGION!

 Comments are due to the Environmental Protection Agency by this coming Monday, June 19, on the draft permits to:

 - One is a UIC Class III Area Permit for injection wells for the ISR of uranium;